Glossary

 Coffee Processing

-The definition of coffee processing is the steps that turn freshly picked coffee cherries into dried green beans that are then sent to a mill to be prepared for export.
-It involves removing the fruit layers surrounding the coffee seed and drying it to a precise moisture level.
-The coffee processing method used affects the final flavour, quality, and shelf life.
+The definition of processing coffee is the post-harvest step that turns freshly picked cherries into dried green coffee.
+It removes the fruit layers around the seed and dries the beans to a stable moisture level before milling.
+The method used, such as washed, honey, or natural, strongly influences flavour, quality, and shelf life.

 C